mircopergreffi/mircopergreffi/userful-notes/Functional-Filmmaking.md

 Ask yourself what worked with the content, with the workflow, what felt right.
 Ask yourself what didn't worked, what wasted time, what can you do better next time.

 ## EP5 - How to Tell a Story About Anything

+Tools for a story are elments such as characters, real life events, creative constraints.

+A story is comprised of: a character, a plot, an empathetic objective and an obstacle.
+Identify: character's motivations, character's obstacles.
+A good story needs a conflict, the less confidence the main characters has going into their journey the better the story will be.

+It is important to recognize wheter a story has potential for resolution and character development.
+A. Personal growth arc
+B. Comedic character arc
+C.

+While shooting the video is continuosly evolving, film the intro last.
+Promote spontaneity over calculation.

+Resolution debrief: once the character has completed goals for the scene (in victory or defeat), capture a little talking heads about their experiences and their progress.

+Pay attention of what you capture, otherwise you'll spend more time reviewing the footage.
+Tips to decide what to prioritize while filming:
+- Contextual moments where the character explains;
+- B-roll of the context;
+- Timelapses;
+- Ask yourself: "will this be in my edit?";
+- Steer the character in a direction that is more valuable.